 Friendly, quiet, and gentle are words that best describe the personality of the Doberman Greyhound.

-This relatively new hybrid was created within the last 15 to 20 years for the purpose of companionship.
+This relatively new hybrid was created within the last 15 to 20 years for companionship.

 It’s a cross between the athletic Doberman, a breed known for its guarding abilities, and the Greyhound, which is known for its speed.